 Doctor Kwiatkowski tested positive for Hepatitis C, but no word as to if nurse Descoteau has the condition.

 Do you believe that you’ve been wrongfully terminated?
-Contact Phoenix Employment Attorneys, Chelle & Zoldan, at 480-442-3410 to set up a consultation.
+Contact Phoenix Employment Attorneys, The Zoldan Law Group PLLC, at 480-442-3410 to set up a consultation.